 We need your help to make things happen.

 NEMBA is many things to many people, all linked by a commitment to making our sport and the trails better.
 The most basic way to help out is to come to our events.
 You don't need any experience since our crew leaders will guide you and teach you in the process, and most trail care events are followed by lunch and a nice ride.
 Coming to a Trail Care Day is a great way to test the volunteer waters and meet people.
-We also have an active bicycle patrol called the New England Mountain Bike Patrol.
-They attended many of our larger events to provide on-trail assistance, and they patrol a number of parks in eastern Massachusetts to assist and educate all trail users.

 Most NEMBA Chapters have monthly meetings as well.
 These usually combine business with socializing.
 It's at these meetings that most NEMBA activities are created, managed and executed.
 It's also where the key access and advocacy issues in your area are hashed out.
 Chapters welcome their members to come by and hear what's going on.
 If you've never been you a local NEMBA chapter meeting, you should check it out.